ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 3. Return either the $$x$$ evaluated with the largest $$f(x)$$, or the point with the largest posterior mean.

 #### Acquisition function
-As we have already noted, the role of the acquisition function is to guide the next best point to sample $$f$$.
+As we have already noted, the role of the acquisition function is to guide the next best point to sample $$f(x)$$.
 Acquisition functions are constructed so that a high value corresponds to potentially high values of the objective function.
 Either because the prediction is high or because the uncertainty is high.
-So, acquisition functions favor regions that already correspond to optimal values or areas that haven't been explored yet.
+Which is why they favor regions that already correspond to optimal values or areas that haven't been explored yet.
 This is known as the so-called **exploration-exploitation trade-off**.

-If you have played strategy games, like Age of Empires or Command & Conquer, you are already familiar with the concept.
+If you have played strategy games, like [Age of Empires](https://en.wikipedia.org/wiki/Age_of_Empires) or [Command & Conquer](https://en.wikipedia.org/wiki/Command_%26_Conquer), you are already familiar with the concept.
 Initially, we are placed at some part of the map, and only the immediate area is visible to us.
 We may choose to sit there and mine any resources we already have access to or send a scouter to explore the invisible part of the map.
 By exploring the map, we risk meeting the enemy and getting killed, but also, we may find some high-value resources.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/bayesian_optimization/age_of_empires.png" alt="Exploitation vs exploration trafeodd">